 The course in biliteracy I just described is but a small pilot experiment.
 More systematic research is needed to show to what extent and how initiatives of this sort can help promote bilingual writing development in and across disciplines.
 Such research may in turn help make a case for developing a bi/multilingual WAC/WID curriculum on a larger scale that more fully integrates writing instruction in English with translation studies and modern languages.
-Nonetheless, I hope to have illustrated the need for such integration to better support academic biliteracy development, especially in national and institutional contexts with sizable language minorities such as Francophones in Canada (Spanish speakers in the U.S. may also have similar needs).
-With this Canadian example in mind, I would like to conclude with some reflections on a more theoretical level in an attempt to clarify how the biliteracy approach to WAC/WID I just described can relate to translanguaging and translingual approaches.
+Nonetheless, I hope to have illustrated the need for such integration to better support academic biliteracy development, especially in national and institutional contexts with sizable language minorities such as Francophones in Canada (Spanish speakers in the US may also have similar needs).
+With this Canadian example in mind, I would like to conclude with some reflections on a more theoretical level in an attempt to clarify how the biliteracy approach to WAC/WID I just described can relate to translanguaging, translingual, and transnational approaches.

 In the introduction, I defined biliteracy simply as a synonym of bilingual literacy, the ability to read and write in two languages.
-In keeping with more sophisticated characterizations of the construct I have provided elsewhere (e.g., Gentil, 2011), I would add that such ability must be understood as situated within the social, cultural, ideological, and historical contexts that construct it as ability.
-In other words, biliteracy is not only a matter of individual skill over languages in reading and writing, but also the social validation of such savoir-faire across linguistic and cultural contexts.
+In keeping with more sophisticated characterizations of the construct I have provided elsewhere (e.g., Gentil, 2011), I would add that such ability must be understood as situated within the social, cultural, ideological, national, geopolitical, and historical contexts that construct it as ability.
+In other words, biliteracy is not only a matter of individual skill over languages in reading and writing, but also the social validation of such savoir-faire across linguistic, cultural, and national contexts.
 To take a culinary analogy, however skillful, a French chef serving boeuf bourguignon will not satisfy a customer who ordered beef curry in a Thai restaurant.
-Similarly, as research in intercultural rhetoric suggests, a writer's skill in delivering a given genre in one context may not be appreciated in another; success in exploiting and expanding writing expertise across linguistic, cultural, and disciplinary communities is contingent on writers finding contexts that validate their genre knowledge.
+Similarly, as research in intercultural rhetoric suggests, a writer's skill in delivering a given genre in one context may not be appreciated in another; success in exploiting and expanding writing expertise across linguistic, cultural, national, and disciplinary communities is contingent on writers finding contexts that validate their genre knowledge.
 For example, Connor (2003) reports how a Senegalese student's skill in introducing an argumentative essay by problematizing the question in the prompt, based on a French rhetoric tradition, may be poorly received by an American target audience expecting a thesis statement.
 To successfully frame her argument for her doctoral committee, Katia came to realize that she needed to be cautious about citing French-medium disciplinary discourse her target audience may not be familiar with, privileging English-medium discourse instead (even when writing in French).
 Biliteracy thus requires not only the ability to read and write in two languages but also rhetorical flexibility, cultural sensitivity, and brokering skill in negotiating texts and seeking recognition of what may count as skillful writing in a given context.
-To bring this point home was a main objective in encouraging my students to compare introductions to term papers and research articles in different languages, disciplines, and national contexts (France and Canada).